chrisdew/protostream/README.md

 ------

-In Protocol Buffers, the serialisation of a wrapper message with N repeated `child` messages is identical to the serialisation of a the concatenated serialisation of N wrapper message with one child message each.
+In Protocol Buffers, the serialisation of a wrapper message with N repeated `child` messages is identical to the serialisation of the concatenated serialisation of N wrapper messages with one child message each.

 From the test suite:

+    var bufA = Wrapper.serialize({wrapped:[people.fred,people.wilma,people.barney]});
-    var bufA = Buffer.concat([Wrapper.serialize({wrapped:[people.fred]}),
+    var bufB = Buffer.concat([Wrapper.serialize({wrapped:[people.fred]}),
                               Wrapper.serialize({wrapped:[people.wilma]}),
                               Wrapper.serialize({wrapped:[people.barney]})]);
-    var bufB = Wrapper.serialize({wrapped:[people.fred,people.wilma,people.barney]});
     assert.deepEqual(bufA, bufB);

 This allows us to represent a stream as a wrapper message with repeating elements, yet send indiviual message into the stream by wrapping and sending them one at a time.

 This has the benefit that a the full content of a stream can be decoded as a single message of type "Wrapper".
+This is really good for compatibility with tools that can decode  protobuf messages, such as Wireshark.

 The .proto file used, includes the Wrapper message, and a Person message from Google's examples.